tqh/efi-example/README.md

 Building
 --------
 Make sure you have gcc 4.7.0 or newer.
+Hopefully your objcopy will be able to produce efi applications, you might to have a newer binutils if not.

+In a terminal:

 `make` will produce the efi application *example.efi*.